frcdesign/FRCDesign.org/docs/design-guide/stages/stage3/3A-multidoc&MS.md

 <span class="left">[< 2G: Cascade Elevator](../stage2/2G-cascadeElevator.md)</span> <span class="right">[3B: 973 2020 Robot >](3B-973-2020.md)</span>
 <br>

-Welcome to stage 3A!
-In this stage we focus on the ideas of top down design and master sketching.
+Welcome to stage 3!
+In this stage we focus on practicing top down design and master sketching.
+Best practices for robot document organization, part studios, and assemblies, are included in the [best practices](../../../design-standards/index.md) category.
+Please go through this before continuing with the section.

-WIP.
+Coming Soon

 <br>
 <center>3A: Top-Down Workflow</center>